codeselim/go-webservice-places-provider/README.md

 docker run -it --rm -p 8081:8081 --volume "$PWD":/go/src/app --workdir /go/src/app golang:1.11-alpine go run places.go [...other args]
 ```

-## notes & future improvements
+## Notes & Future Improvements

-* In case you are using local Golang installation with locale paths for project source code: (must be in a src folder) https://github.com/golang/dep/issues/911
+* [Note]: In case you are using local Golang installation with locale paths for project source code: (must be in a src folder) https://github.com/golang/dep/issues/911
-* [Improve]: add additional general handlers like Compress and CORS : straight forward implementation.
-Look in Gorilla read-made [handlers](https://github.com/gorilla/handlers)
+* [Improve]: Add additional general handlers like Compress : straight forward implementation.
+Look for example in Gorilla read-made [handlers](https://github.com/gorilla/handlers)
 * [Improve]: Extend tests for a higher code coverage (due to time constraints).
 The tests can already demonstrate how to test handlers, how to mock dependencies and how to imitate http calls.